poelzi/suiup/README.md

 ## Known issues
 - `suiup install mvr --nightly` might fail on **Windows** because of issues with compiling the `mvr-cli` crate from the repository.
 Just install the latest release instead.
 - `suiup remove` does not work well.
 Do not use it.
-- There is no cleanup functionality, so the cache might grow bigger.
 ## Troubleshooting

 ### `suiup` is not recognized as a command